jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

           preference 100
             explicit segment-list xrd567
       ```
-> [!NOTE]
-> The configuration in step #3 was already configured in Lab 3 and is for informational purposes only.

 ### Use Case 2: Lowest Bandwidth Utilization Path
 In this use case we want to idenitfy the lowest utilized path for traffic originating from the 10.101.1.0/24 (Amsterdam) destined to 20.0.0.0/24 (Rome).
 We will utilize Arango's shortest path query capabilities and specify utilization as our weighted attribute pulled from the meta-data.
 See image below which shows the shortest latency path we expect to be returned by our query.